-Net Interest Margin (NIM) is a key financial metric that measures a bank's profitability.
-It represents the difference between the interest income earned on loans and other assets, and the interest expense paid on deposits and other borrowings, expressed as a percentage of interest-earning assets.
-In simpler terms, NIM shows how much profit a bank makes on its lending activities after accounting for the cost of funding those loans.
-A higher NIM generally indicates better profitability for the bank.
+Net Interest Margin (NIM) is an important financial measure used to assess a bank’s profitability.
+It shows the difference between the interest earned from loans and investments and the interest paid on deposits and borrowings.
+This difference is calculated as a percentage of the bank’s interest-earning assets.
+In simple terms, NIM helps explain how efficiently a bank generates profit from its lending activities after covering funding costs.
+A higher NIM usually reflects stronger profitability and better financial performance.
+In this article, we will understand the meaning of NIM, how it is calculated, why it is important, and review a few practical examples for better understanding.

 Net Interest Margin (NIM) is an important metric which represents the difference in the interest incomes generated by banks and financial institutions between their lending activities and how much they spend on paying out interest to its depositors.
 Basically, NIM shows the profitability with which a bank uses its assets and liabilities to make money.
 As a percentage, the interest-earning assets indicate how significant the profitability and operational efficiency of an institution is.
 A NIM will be higher for a profitable bank and quite the opposite if it has been paying too much interest.